 - The creditor breaching any provision of the principal contract or the guarantee that is a condition or essential term of the contract.

-On advantage of a deed, from a creditor’s perspective, is that it can contain continuing and irrevocable obligations to avoid the possibility of the debt being discharged in the ordinary way.
+On advantage of a deed, from a creditor’s perspective, is that it can contain continuing and irrevocable obligations to avoid the possibility of the debt being discharged in an ordinary way.

 Requirements for personal guarantees in legislation and codes